Portimão travel guide (2025)

 Portimão is famous for its nice, sandy beaches with warm waters.
 The beaches of Portimão are backed by amazing red cliffs.
 Below you can find an overview of our favourite beaches near Portimão.

-Praia da Rocha.
-This large beautiful beach has become one of the most popular destinations in the Algarve.
+Praia da Rocha is a large beautiful beach has become one of the most popular destinations in the Algarve.
 It is quite a big beach, so you won’t have a problem finding a good spot.
 Behind the beach is a boulevard with shops, bars, clubs and a casino.
 There is a really nice atmosphere.

-Praia do Vau.
-This beautiful beach is great is you want to escape the huge crowds that go to Praia da Rocha, but still want to be close to the city of Portimão.
+Praia do Vau is a beautiful beach that is great if you want to escape the huge crowds that go to Praia da Rocha, but still want to be close to the city of Portimão.
 You can make a beach walk from Praia do Vau all the way to Praia da Rocha.
 Along the way, you will see stunning rock formations.

-Praia dos Três Irmãos.
-This stunning beach has some of the most amazing rock formations and caves in the Algarve.
+Praia dos Três Irmãos has some of the most amazing rock formations and caves in the Algarve.
 The beach consists of several coves and discovering these coves is the most fun part of the beach.
 Also, the view from the cliffs on top of the beach is spectacular.
 Praia dos Três Irmãos is located in Alvor, next to Praia de Alvor.

 In general, one of the best things to do in Portimão is to go for a beach walk.
 You can walk from Praia da Rocha all the way to Praia do Vau.
 Along the way you will see spectacular rock formations, that you can only see in the Algarve.